Art Green (artist): 1980s

-1990s & 2000s
+1990s and 2000s

 Of his more recent work, Green wrote, "I have been trying to make layered paintings that take a long time to "see".
 I want to encourage the viewer to be conscious of the (usually unconscious) process of the interpretation and construction of images in the mind."
-He has continued making use of shaped canvas and a visual complexity of his handling of paint that closely resembles a kaleidoscope.
-To this day, he has continued to use the same motifs of a flickering flame, wood paneling, ice cream cone, woman's fingernail, etc.
+He continued making use of shaped canvas and a visual complexity of his handling of paint that closely resembles a kaleidoscope.
+To his dying day, he continued to use the same motifs of a flickering flame, wood paneling, ice cream cone, woman's fingernail, etc.